yahoo/elide-doc/pages/guide/03-security.md

 ---------------------
 The permission annotations include `ReadPermission`, `UpdatePermission`, `CreatePermission`, `DeletePermission`, and `SharePermission`.
 Permissions are annotations which can be applied to a model at the `package`, `entity`, or `field`-level.
 The most specific annotation always take precedence (`package < entity < field`).
 More specifically, a field annotation overrides the behavior of an entity annotation.
 An entity annotation overrides the behavior of a package annotation.
 Entity annotations can be inherited from superclasses.
 When no annotation is provided at any level, access is implicitly granted for `ReadPermission`, `UpdatePermission`, `CreatePermission`, and `DeletePermission` and implicitly denied for `SharePermission`.

 The permission annotations wrap a boolean expression composed of the check(s) to be evaluated combined with `AND`, `OR`, and `NOT` operators and grouped using parenthesis.
-The checks are uniquely identified within the expression by a string - typically a human readable phrase that describes the intent of the check (_"principal is admin at company OR principal is super user with writ permissions"_).
+The checks are uniquely identified within the expression by a string - typically a human readable phrase that describes the intent of the check (_"principal is admin at company OR principal is super user with write permissions"_).
 These strings are mapped to the explicit `Check` classes at runtime by registering them with Elide.
 When no registration is made, the checks can be identified by their fully qualified class names.
 The complete expression grammar can be found [here][source-grammar].

 To better understand how permissions work consider the following sample code.
 (Only the relevant portions are included.)